- who we collect information from;

 You may request access to the personal information we hold about you, or request that we change the personal information, by contacting us.

 If we do not agree to provide you with access or to amend your personal information as requested you will be notified accordingly in writing within a reasonable time frame.
 Where appropriate, we will provide you with the reason/s for our decision.
 If the rejection relates to a request to change your personal information, you may make a statement about the requested change and we will attach this to your record.

-If you wish to make a complaint about a breach by us of the Australian Privacy Principles, you may do so by providing your written complaint by email, letter, facsimile or by personal delivery to any one of our contact details as noted below.
+If you wish to make a complaint about a breach by us of the Australian Privacy Principles, you may do so by providing your written complaint by letter to our address as noted below.

 You may also make a complaint verbally.